VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 </details>

-To directly access the code of the native APIs used, we need to manually load the required native APIs from ntdll.dll.
+To load the native functions directly from ntdll.dll, we need to load them manually from ntdll.dll.
+This code part is not finished and must be completed by the workshop attendee.
+In the native dropper POC you will see, that the code for the native function ``NtAllocateVirtualMemory`` is already written and based on that schema you have to complete it for the other three native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
 <details>

 ```